 In 1996 he joined Eye Consultants SA where he established South Australia’s first sub-specialty practice in oculoplastic, lacrimal and orbital surgery.
 Also working in the public departments of both the Royal Adelaide Hospital and the Women’s and Children’s Hospital, he established the first public sub-specialty Oculoplastic Clinic at the Royal Adelaide Hospital.
 In 2002, along with Professor Dinesh Selva, Dr Davis established the renowned Oculoplastic, Lacrimal and Orbital Fellowship training program which continues to train Fellows from around the globe.

-Dr Davis has maintained an active interest in providing outreach services both in Australia and overseas, working in Broken Hill for over 2 decades.
-He still travels to the APY Lands in the north of South Australia, and he has visited Kiribati, Fiji, Myanmar (Burma), Laos, Vietnam and Nepal on teaching and surgical trips with ASPECT and Sight for All.
+Dr Davis has maintained an active interest in providing outreach services both in Australia and overseas, working in Broken Hill an in the APY Lands in the north of South Australia for over 2 decades, and he has visited Kiribati, Fiji, Myanmar (Burma), Laos, Vietnam and Nepal on teaching and surgical trips with ASPECT and as a Visionary with Sight for All.

 He is a Senior Clinical Lecturer in the Department of Surgery at the University of Adelaide.
 He was the South Australian Qualification and Education Committee Chairman (RANZCO) from 1996 to 2005 and Chair of the South Australian branch of the Royal Australian and New Zealand College of Ophthalmologists from 2013 to 2017.
 He has co-authored over 50 peer-reviewed articles and two book chapters.

 He is affiliated with the following professional bodies: